beilfusslindsay/Java-Tutorials/AddGSIToDynamoDB.md

 - You need to query users based on their email

 <br>
 A GSI can be created with email as the partition key, enabling efficient lookups by email without scanning the entire table.
+The GSI can contain all of the data from the primary table, or just a selection of data.
+The example below shows a GSI that contains all of the attributes from the primary table, organized by a different primary key.
 <br>

 ### Table vs GSI